Do you know what a 'landing page' is and have you implemented one yet?

-Sometimes you'll notice that the thank you message appears within the landing page.
+Sometimes you'll notice that the thank you message appears right on the landing page.
 That's not ideal for several reasons:

-Here are several resources which discuss Thank You Pages:
+Here are several resources that discuss Thank You Pages and offer additional examples:

 Once you have the offer and all of the landing page elements assembled - and you think through and activate the lead nurturing email steps, you can then promote your offer.

-Be sure to share your offer on your social networks on a regular basis, and encourge your business associates to share your offer on their social networks and with prospective customers as appropriate.
+Share your offer on your social networks on a regular basis, and encourage your business associates to share your offer on their social networks and with prospective customers as appropriate.

 If your offer is compelling, it will generate leads for your business!

-It's possible that your website content management system doesn't easily allow you to create landing pages which include forms and track the leads you've converted.
-An alternate solution is to use a popup leadflow form.
+It's possible that your website content management system doesn't easily allow you to create landing pages that include forms and track the leads you've converted.
+An alternate solution is to use a popup lead flow form.

 When the visitor clicks, one to four form fields appear where you can ask for an email address and some additional information.